TinyTakinTeller/GodotProjectZero/readme.md

 # Godot Project Zero: A Dark Forest

-Inspired by A Dark Room, the Dark Forest is an incremental experimental minimalistic idle game project.
+Inspired by [A Dark Room](https://adarkroom.doublespeakgames.com/) game, the Dark Forest is an incremental experimental minimalistic idle game project.

 Started as my first game project to learn Godot, now a community project with 10+ contributors!